 Green onions are a pungent vegetable/herb that we regularly use for cooking.
-With green color and mild spicy, it enhances the food flavor and presentation.
-It’s also cheap and available everywhere; but the bad thing is it can’t be kept too long in a refrigerator, drooping too quick I say.
+With green color and mildly spicy, it enhances the food flavor and presentation.
+It’s also cheap and available everywhere; but the bad thing is it can’t be kept too long in a refrigerator, drooping too quickly I say.
 So, planting green onions in your own kitchen is a great idea since it’s easy, fast, and convenient for your cooking.

 Growing green onions is also easy and fun.
 You don’t need any soil, fertilizer, or even a growing onion set.
 All your ever needs are a deep enough tray/container and some water.
 Another great thing is that you can plant green onions all year round, though the fastest growing time is summer.
 Here is an easy way that I grow my green onions and make them look like a tree pot on my kitchen counter.

 Things you need

 - A couple of Green onion stems with root: choosing green onions with big, healthy roots and no droopy

 - container/tray about 2-3″ in-depth (I’m using a star glass-ware that I bought on Dollar Stores for it cuteness)